vcodingithard/ChatWithAi/Readme.md

   req.logout(cb) → Logs the user out by removing them from the session.

   req.isAuthenticated() → Returns true if the request has an active logged-in user.

+# Frontend Setup & Notes

+  Note:Include all the cdn in the index.html file

+1.Context
+  a.createContext()
+  b.useContext
+  c.<contextName.Provider values={providerValues}>
+2.React-router-dom
+  a.Routes
+  b.<Route path="path" element={<element_Name or the navigate to="/login>}
+  c.Browser router
+  d.Navigate
+  d.useNavigate()
+3.Updating Objects in React State

+- In React, state objects must not be mutated directly (no `formData.email = "new"`).
+- Instead, create a new object using the spread operator (`...`) and update only the needed field. setFormData(prev => ({
+  ...prev,        // copy all existing fields
+  email: "abc@gmail.com"  // update only 'email'
+}));
+4.Cookie-session Management(between the user and the client) axios.get("http://localhost:3000/api/me", { withCredentials: true });